nematzade/nematzade/README.md

 👋 Hi there!
 I'm Mohammad Nematzade
 🚀 Passionate about DevOps, Backend Development, and Microservices Architecture
-🌱 Currently learning Kubernetes, Docker, and CI/CD pipelines
+🌐 Skilled in Kubernetes, Docker, and CI/CD pipelines
 💻 Mostly working with Php, Java, Spring Boot, and distributed systems
 🔍 Exploring system design, security, and cloud infrastructure
 📫 Reach me at: mohammadnematzade6@gmail.com